jim-collier/x9git/README.md

 irm https://raw.githubusercontent.com/jim-collier/gitsby/main/install-dev.ps1 | iex
 ~~~

 Once it's cloned, `cicd/cicd.bash` is the local pipeline and the one command to know.
-It runs the lint stage, the regression tests, the fuzz vectors, a dogfood install, a demo gif rebuild, and a commit and push at the end.
+It fast-forwards from origin first, so everything after it tests the tree that is actually going out, then runs the lint stage, the regression tests, the fuzz vectors, a dogfood install, a demo gif rebuild, and a commit and push at the end.
 Run it before opening a PR.
 Any stage whose tooling isn't installed reports itself absent and is skipped, so a missing `pwsh` or `gifsicle` won't stop the rest.

 ~~~bash
 cicd/cicd.bash --quick          # skips fuzz and the demo gif; what you want while iterating